lunarc/lunarc_docs/docs/getting_started/using_hpc_desktop.md

 ## Installing and starting the HPC desktop

- 1. [Download](https://www.cendio.com/thinlinc/download "Download") the client for either Windows, Mac or Linux
+ 1. [Download](https://www.cendio.com/thinlinc/download "Download") the Thinlinc client for either Windows, Mac or Linux
- 1. Install it on your workstation or laptop
+ 1. Install it on your workstation or laptop (see [install and update client](https://www.cendio.com/resources/docs/tag/client_linux.html) and select your operating system under Client Platforms)
  1. Launch the client
  1. Enter **cosmos-dt.lunarc.lu.se** in the server field